-Valérie Manteau will write the Marseille chapter.
+Valérie Manteau wrote the Marseille chapter.

 Writer’s Statement